jcreaner92/DatabricksAutomation/README.md

 <br>
 It is hard to talk about Continuous Deployment without addressing the manner in which that Deployment should look... for example... what branching strategy will be adopted?

 The Branching Strategy is configured automatically.
-It follows a Github Flow paradigm to promote rapid Continuous Integration, with some nuances. (see the link within the footnote which contains the SST Git Flow written by Willie Ayles for the Data Science Toolkit - This provides a narrative explaining the numbers below) [^6]
+It follows a Github Flow paradigm to promote rapid Continuous Integration, with some nuances. (see the link within the footnote which contains the SST Git Flow written by Willie Ahlers for the Data Science Toolkit - This provides a narrative explaining the numbers below) [^6]

 <img width="805" alt="image" src="https://user-images.githubusercontent.com/108273509/186166011-527144d5-ebc1-4869-a0a6-83c5538b4521.png">